reidmit/yapp/README.md

 name: reid
 ```

-See `examples` directory for more!
+See the `examples` directory for more!